 If it is improving your general health that you are after, then a mix of higher and lower intensity training anywhere between twice to four times a week is ideal.
 You may wish to extend your swim sessions for a more aerobic-based focus or otherwise incorporate some shorter high-intensity exercises to work on your technique and strength.

 Others may see swimming as a gateway to relieve the accumulate stresses of the week.
 In such an instance, shorter swims squeezed in throughout the week are the most effective in harnessing the pool’s appeasing environment.
 Care should be taken to avoid injuries from overworked joints, focusing instead on lower intensity workouts.

 If you are just starting to learn how to swim or are wishing to further improve your technique, more frequent swims will be crucial to successful progress.
 Although it will highly depend on your initial fitness level, getting into the pool at least once every other day is the best way forward to develop your skills and confidence in the pool.

-Going Swimmingly London offers a range of swimming lessons near South West London tailored to your ability and ambitions.
-You can learn how to swim and improve your technique with a private swimming lesson, or even find new ways to supplement your swimming training with additional private sports activities or private boxing lessons.
+Going Swimmingly London offers a range of swim lessons near South West London tailored to your ability and ambitions.
+You can learn how to swim and improve your technique with a private swim lesson, or even find new ways to supplement your swim training with additional private sports activities or private boxing lessons.